 Firstly, we get a reference to the host in question.
 We compose this on-the-fly by concatenating the string ‘hosts’ with the value of sfVarAssignement.
 The attribute sfVarAssignement is inserted into an ‘actions’ statement when its pertaining constraint variable is assigned; and is given the value to which the variable has been assigned.
 Say, allocated is assigned the value host0.
 Then, sfVarAssignement will be assigned this value.
 In this case, the composed reference is: LAZY hosts:host0.

-Following that, we specify a constraint (update) whose constraint string inserts the vm name into the list of vms hosted by host0.
-The updated list is assigned to local constraint variable: newhostvms.
+Following that, we specify a constraint (appendToHostList) whose constraint string inserts the vm name into the list of vms hosted by host0.
+The updated list is assigned to the local constraint variable: newhostvms.
 Finally, we write the newly composed list of vms back to LAZY hosts:host0.
 This is prescribed by the effects statement.
-The sfSource-tagged attribute specifies the target of the write, LAZY hosts:host0.
-The attribute to be written is hostvms, as given by the sfPath-tagged attribute.
-The value to be written is the previously computed update:newhostvms, as given by the sfUpdate-tagged attribute.
+The path attribute specifies the target of the write, which resolves to: LAZY hosts:host0.
+The attribute to be written is hostvms, as given by key.
+The value to be written is the previously computed newhostvms, as given by the update attribute.

 OUTPUT FROM MODEL